hamster-Y/hamster-Y.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Jiaxin Yan received the BS degree from the Shandong University of Technology, Zibo, China, in 2023.
-He is currently working toward the MS degree with the Shandong University of Technology.
-Her research interests include the areas of business process mining.
+Jiaxin Yan received the B.S. and M.S. degrees from Shandong University of Technology, Zibo, China, in 2019 and 2023, respectively.
+He is currently pursuing the Ph.D. degree with the School of Control and Computer Engineering, North China Electric Power University, Beijing, China.
+His research interests include process mining and deep reinforcement learning.

 Research Interests
 ======
 - Process Mining
+- Deep Reinforcement Learning

 Contact
 ======